 Rush University System for Health

-For our community partners that need to connect their communities to vital information and services that people need to get well and care for others, NowPow is a technology company that provides this service through its social referral inventory platform.
+Community partners: If you need to connect your communities to vital information and services needed to get well and care for others, NowPow is a technology company that provides this service through its social referral inventory platform.
 To learn more about this company, go here and use this link to quickly get started once you sign up.

 For the latest health information and updates (including a free online COVID-19 self-assessment test), please bookmark this page: Rush COVID-19 information and resources.

 For helpful COVID-19 video resources, visit our Rush COVID-19 Education Center.

 Frontline workers in need of child care services: For all who are essential workers and in need of child care, the West Cook YMCA in Oak Park is offering Emergency Childcare for Essential Workers.
 Fees are subsidized by the state for all prioritized essential workers allowing them to offer the program to families at little to no cost.
 Space is available.
 Register today by emailing firstname.lastname@example.org or visit www.westcookymca.org/ecc for more information.